Media files include: maps, photographs, figures, audio and video files.

 These are licensed by Lynx Edicions; all queries should be directed to: firstname.lastname@example.org.

 If you are interested in using an illustration or a map that you’ve seen on the website, please understand that the Cornell Lab has license to most of the North American and Neotropical bird maps, but many of the other maps (those labeled Lynx Edicions/BirdLife International) were first published in the HBW and BirdLife International Illustrated Checklist of the Birds of the World and the copyright is held by BirdLife International.
 Thus, please inquire with BirdLife at http://datazone.birdlife.org/species/requestdis.

-To request any North American or neotropical bird map from the Cornell Lab, please fill out this map usage agreement and send it to our sales manager at email@example.com with a list of maps you wish to use and for what purpose.
+To request any static North American or neotropical bird map from the Cornell Lab, please fill out this map usage agreement and send it to email@example.com with a list of maps you wish to use and for what purpose.
 We may charge a small fee for each map.